aspnet-contrib/AspNet.Security.OAuth.Providers/docs/sign-in-with-apple.md

         });
 ```

-Alternatively you can use the [`Func<string, Task<byte[]>> PrivateKeyBytes`](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/blob/8e4c19008f518f3730bab90a980e01347ba6f3d3/src/AspNet.Security.OAuth.Apple/AppleAuthenticationOptions.cs#L78-L85 "Definition of PrivateKeyBytes property") property of the `AppleAuthenticationOptions` class to provide delegate to a custom method of your own that loads the private key's bytes from another location, such as Azure Key Vault, Kubernetes secrets etc.
+Alternatively you can use the [`Func<string, Task<byte[]>> PrivateKeyBytes`](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/blob/8e4c19008f518f3730bab90a980e01347ba6f3d3/src/AspNet.Security.OAuth.Apple/AppleAuthenticationOptions.cs#L78-L85 "Definition of PrivateKeyBytes property") property of the `AppleAuthenticationOptions` class to provide a delegate to a custom method of your own that loads the private key's bytes from another location, such as Azure Key Vault, Kubernetes secrets etc.

 ### Issues Loading Private Key